Skip to main content

 caution

-If you need to bypass this sanitization, you can use templ.SafeURL(myURL) to mark that your string is safe to use.
+To bypass URL sanitization, you can use templ.SafeURL(myURL) to mark that your string is safe to use.

 This may introduce security vulnerabilities to your program.